 In many cases, treatment for bowel cancer will be successful, but the cancer can come back or recur.

 There are no clear statistics on recurrence, but in 2002, the journal Gut suggested that in around 50% of cases, the cancer may return.

-Around 80% of recurrences happen within two years of having a bowel cancer operation.
+Around 80% of recurrences happen within 2 years of having a bowel cancer operation.

 What is the outlook following treatment for bowel cancer?

 Every person is different and responds differently to bowel cancer treatment.
 The survival rate for people with bowel cancer depends on the extent of the cancer at the time of diagnosis (the stage of the cancer) and the person's response to treatment.

 The following factors determine how well a person will do after treatment for bowel cancer:

 Size of the cancer.
 The size of the tumour and how deep it has gone into the tissue affects whether or not it will return.
 The deeper the tumour invades tissues, the higher the chance of recurrence.